 Academic research has emphasized the importance of students’ access to school counselors.
 But in many settings, the ratio of students to school counselors is so high that it prevents school counselors from engaging with each student at the appropriate level.

 ASCA recommends a ratio of no more than 250 students to every school counselor.
-Unfortunately, only two states currently meet that standard; the national average is 430 students for every school counselor.
-Reducing the ratio further will allow school counselors to have a more measurable impact on student attendance, student wellbeing, and student test scores.
+Unfortunately, only two states currently meet that standard; the national average is 415 students for every school counselor.
+Reducing the ratio further will allow school counselors to have a more measurable impact on student attendance, wellbeing, and test scores.

 Supporting Appropriate Use of Time

 As evidenced by the high student-to-counselor ratios across the country, student counselors are spread too thin.
 Unfortunately, other burdens on a student counselor’s time spread them out even further.
 Today’s school counselors have graduate-level educations but are still being called upon by school administrations to perform tasks such as building master schedules, supervising classrooms, or assisting in administrative tasks.

 Too often, school counselors are seen as all-position workhorses, instead of the highly specialized professionals they are.
 A major push for school counselors across the nation is to institute a requirement that a minimum of 80 percent of a school counselor’s time be spent on direct and indirect student services.
 Anything less than that comes at a significant cost to students.